 Now it’s your turn.
-Let us know in the comments below who you think will win the NL Cy Young.
+Let us know in the comments below who your favourite Fantasy baseball pickup of the week is.